kojiromike/magento-retail-order-management/docs/PRODUCT_EXPORT.md

 The following table describes how Magento product attribute are exported to elements in the XML product feeds.
 The eBay Enterprise Retail Order Management Extension provides these mappings.
 Any additional product attributes or elements in the XML that are not included below can be mapped and exported to meet the specific needs of a Magento store.
 See [Product Export Mapping](#product-export-mapping) for more details on mapping additional elements.

-Values in the "Magento Attribute Code" column below that begin with an underscore (`_`) do not related to actual Magento product attributes.
-These fields represent data that is necessary to include in the product feed but may come from some other part of the Magento system, for example configuration values, or from more than a single product attribute.
+Some values in the _Magento Attribute Code_ column are not truly product attribute codes, but are necessary to include data from some other part of Magento, such as configuration values.
+Those values are indicated by a starting underscore (`_`).

 *All XPath expressions are relative to the repeating XML node representing a single product in the feed, e.g. `Item` in ItemMaster or `Content` in ContentMaster.*